 - Application fees

 - Meeting the state’s minimum net worth requirement.

 - Security, such as surety bond- presenting a form of security helps ensure the operator observes the state money transmitter regulations.
 The state determines the value of this security and can range from $100,000 to $500,000.

 Before launching your Bitcoin ATM, it’s best to research the individual state laws, regulations and requirements.
 In some states, a cryptocurrency ATM is allowed to buy and sell cryptocurrencies, while in some states, you can only buy.
 You should ensure your machine is compliant to avoid breaking the law.

 When to Visit the IRS

 The IRS is a federal agency FinCEN uses to enforce BSA compliance laws.
 When it comes to MSBs, the IRS is the main investigative agency tasked with monitoring Bitcoin ATMs.
 This agency randomly chooses Bitcoin ATMs to audit.
 They also sent subpoenas to BTM operators requesting compliance documentation.
 Despite an operator’s full compliance, the IRS may request documentation regarding BSA programs.

 To ensure compliance, it’s best to keep all your documentation on BSA programs are in order.
 Compared to major financial institutions, Bitcoin ATMs have limited resources.
 However, it’s best to observe all the federal and state regulations to avoid legal action.

-- Bitcoin ATM Installations Doubled in 2021
+- Bitcoin ATM Regulations in Colorado

 - What To Consider Before Installing a Bitcoin ATM